timheilman/latin/README.md

   They ought to be linked as different clozes in a single note are, and thus buried automatically when one of the other two in the triplet are studied.
-I may misunderstand cloze deletions but can't get this three-way mapping done, so simply manually bury cards when I've already seen this front as part of another of the triplet's back today.
+I may misunderstand cloze deletions but can't get this three-way mapping done, so simply manually bury the card when I've already seen this front today as part of the back of another of the triplet.

-* all chapter vocabulary (glosses excluded), including macrons and accents, exactly as presented in Wheelock 7th edition, in both reading- and writing- focused clozes, though typos are mine.
+* English "0/1/2/3-conditional" nomenclature grammar categories
+  supplied alongside English in conditional case use notes

 ## Usage

 ### Installations